shvelo012/omnotst/README.md

    Open your browser and navigate to the \`BASE_URL\` specified in your `.env` file.

    - **Note**: You will need a tunnel password to access the application.
-Follow the instructions provided in the terminal after starting LocalTunnel.
-Click the link shown in the terminal, and copy the password which looks like an IP address.
+Follow the instructions provided in browser  after starting LocalTunnel.

 7. **Testing**